suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 #  Introduction

 Vulnerabilities in Internet of Things (IoT) devices have highlighted the need for a reliable and secure firmware update mechanism, especially for constrained devices.
 To protect firmware images, the SUIT manifest format was developed {{I-D.ietf-suit-manifest}}.
-This format provides a bundle of metadata, including the payload location, applicable devices, and a security wrapper.

-{{RFC9124}} outlines the necessary information provided by the SUIT manifest format.
+A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, and the devices to which it applies. {{RFC9124}} outlines the necessary information a SUIT manifest has to provide.
 In addition to protecting against modification via digital signatures or message authentication codes, the format can also offer confidentiality.

 Encryption prevents third parties, including attackers, from accessing the payload.
 Attackers often require detailed knowledge of a binary, such as a firmware image, to launch successful attacks.
 For instance, return-oriented programming (ROP) {{ROP}} requires access to the binary, and encryption makes writing exploits significantly more difficult.
-Beyond ensuring the confidentiality of the binary itself, protecting the confidentiality of the source code (e.g., in the case of open source software) may also be necessary to prevent reverse engineering and reproduction of the firmware.
+Beyond ensuring the confidentiality of the binary itself, protecting the confidentiality of the source code will also be necessary to prevent reverse engineering and reproduction of the firmware.

 While the initial motivation for this document was firmware encryption, the use of SUIT manifests has expanded to cover other scenarios requiring integrity and confidentiality protection, such as: